kspicer80/kspicer80.github.io/content/posts/2022-07-blank-pca-analysis-of-recent-new-justices_21.md

 print(full_links)
 ```

 This will give us a list with the full URLs to each of the different pages containing their opinions.
 From there, we can feed that into the other scraping functions and grab all of the metadata ("Case Name," "Docket Number," year, opinion type, etc.) from way up above, feed it, again, all into a single dataframe for further analysis.

-## Appendix
+We can even go a step further and wrap all this work in some functions.
 The scraping functions utilized here look like the following (cleaned-up a bit and including a simple ```print``` statement to let us know which pages do not contain the text of the opinion in the ```plaintext``` tag):

 ``` python
 def get_all_links(list_of_pages):